These Final Hours

 These Final Hours is a 2013 Australian sci-fi apocalyptic thriller film written and directed by Zak Hilditch and starring Nathan Phillips and Angourie Rice in her film debut.
-It was selected to be screened as part of the Directors' Fortnight section of the 2014 Cannes Film Festival.
+It premiered at the Melbourne International Film Festival in August 2013 and had limited cinema release on 31 July 2014.

 Plot

-The film takes place in Perth and begins ten minutes after an asteroid has collided with earth in the North Atlantic, leaving approximately twelve hours until the subsequent global firestorm reaches Western Australia.
+After an asteroid has collided with Earth in the North Atlantic, only twelve hours remain until the subsequent global firestorm reaches Perth, Western Australia.
 James and his lover, Zoe, are having sex for the last time at her beach house, where she reveals that she is pregnant with James' child.
 Wishing to block out all feelings and avoid what's coming, James berates Zoe for sharing her news and leaves for "the party to end all parties".

 After having his car stolen, he comes across two men who have kidnapped a young girl and are planning to rape her.
 James kills them and rescues the girl.
 The girl, named Rose, explains that she was separated from her father in Malaga en route to her aunt's house in Roleystone.
 Without enough petrol and wishing to get to his party, James plans to leave Rose with his sister and her children.
 Upon arriving, he finds his sister and her husband dead in the shower and three crosses marking what appear to be his nieces' graves in what is an apparent murder suicide.

 Other attempts at locating Rose's dad or someone to leave her with have sobering results, and James eventually heads to the party with Rose in tow.
 The party is overflowing with people, a game of Russian roulette is being played, and an orgy is going on inside the house.
 Rose is noticeably uncomfortable and appears to want to leave.
 James meets with the host of the party, Freddy, whose sister is James' girlfriend, Vicki.
 James leaves Rose in the pool to speak with Vicki.
 In a reversal of the earlier scene with Zoe, James attempts to share a serious moment with Vicki, only for her to berate him for bringing her down with his news.